Wanganui Computer Centre bombing

-The Wanganui Computer Centre bombing occurred in Wanganui, New Zealand, in 1982.
+The Wanganui Computer Centre bombing occurred in Whanganui, New Zealand, in 1982.
 The event was carried out to protest New Zealand's ability to record the personal information of citizens which was seen as potentially dangerous by civil libertarians.
 The Computer Centre continued to operate until its closure in 2005.

 Wanganui Computer Centre

 Proposed by the National Party at the 1972 general elections and picked up by the Labour Party after they became the government, the computer system was initially proposed to be called the Law Enforcement Data System (Wanganui), then called the Justice Data Bank, until the name National Law Enforcement Data Base was settled on.

 Wairere House

 Sited on the corner of Bates Street and Somme Parade, "Wairere House" was the name given to the purpose-built building for the Wanganui Computer from the time of its initial construction in 1974.
-A large re-enforced three/four story building, it only has windows on the top floor, giving it the appearance of a fortified bunker.
+A large re-enforced three story building, it only has windows on the top floor, giving it the appearance of a fortified bunker.
 Building construction was overseen by the Ministry of Works, on behalf of the Government.
 Computer installation began in May 1975, with the system, itself, being operational by 1976, although data entry continued until 1978.
 The building was purchased by the National Library in 1997 to hold some of their heritage collections, as well as being sub-tenanted to private organisations.